RetroDECK/RetroDECK/wiki-rtd/docs/wiki_about/team-credits.md

 RetroDECK project founder and also one of the founding members of [AmberELEC](https://amberelec.org/).

 <details><summary> </summary>
-Grand General of the IPL (Italian Pizza Legion) in the internal pizza war.
+Grand General of the IPL (Italian Pizza Legion) also known as the Napoletanan Fist in the internal pizza war.
 </details>

 ### [IceNine451](https://github.com/icenine451)